+The course will also allow pupils to understand how the social, historical and cultural contexts of literary works are significant when informing a critical evaluation.
 The course aims to enable pupils to connect ideas, themes and issues that stem from real world situations and experiences.